maflcko/b-c-gui-translations-review/reviews/az@latin.md

         <translation>Yığın</translation>

 YES
-The translation is incorrect.
-"Yığın" means "Stack" or "Heap" in Azerbaijani and does not correspond to "Minimize".
-The correct translation should be:
+The translation "Yığın" means "Stack" or "Pile" in Azerbaijani, which is incorrect for the English term "Minimize".
+The correct translation for "Minimize" in Azerbaijani (Latin) would be "Minimize et" or simply "Kiçilt".

-"Daxil et" or "Kiçilt" depending on context, but for UI buttons, "Minimize" is best translated as "Kiçilt".

 Correct translation:
-<translation>Kiçilt</translation>
+Kiçilt
 ```

 ```